More information

 We have identified a new signal, sphingosine-1-phosphate, which plays a conserved role in the aggregation of endocrine cells to form islets.
 The same signaling pathway mediates survival of acinar and endocrine progenitors and triggers their differentiation through stabilization of YAP and attenuation of Notch signaling.
 Extending these findings, we have found that effectors of GPCR signaling regulate lineage allocation during pancreas development.

 Additionally, we have found that Aldh1b1, encoding a mitochondrial enzyme, regulates the timing of differentiation in the developing pancreas.
-The gene is expressed in all pancreatic progenitors during development and in the rare centroacinar cells of the adult pancreas but not in differentiated pancreatic cells.
+The gene is expressed in all pancreatic progenitors during development and in the rare centroacinar cells of the adult pancreas, but not in differentiated pancreatic cells.
 Aldh1b1 elimination during development accelerated differentiation and compromised functionality of the adult beta cells.
-Recent findings suggest that Aldh1b1 is a metabolic regulator that helps determine chromatin accessibility.
-Genetic lineage tracing showed that the rare Aldh1b1 expressing cells in the adult pancreas give rise to cells of all three pancreatic lineages during homeostasis.
-Strikingly, we have found that Aldh1b1 expressing cells are enriched in Kras expression and that Aldh1b1 is required for the development of pancreatic cancer suggesting that these cells might be cancer initiating cells.
+Recent findings suggest that Aldh1b1 is a metabolic regulator that helps determine chromatin accessibility of the progenitors.
+Genetic lineage tracing showed that the rare Aldh1b1 expressing cells in the adult pancreas give rise to cells of all three pancreatic lineages and that Aldh1b1 is required for the development of pancreatic cancer.

 Anthony Gavalas Research: Figure 1

-Figure 1: Centroacinar cells are specifically by expression of Aldh1b1 (green fluorescence)
+Figure 1: Centroacinar cells are marked specifically by expression of Aldh1b1 (green fluorescence)

 Anthony Gavalas Research: Figure 2